Shallom196/Data-Governance-Framework/policies/data_quality.md

-# StandardCo Data Quality Policy
+# ImagineeringCo Data Quality Policy

 ## 1. Purpose
-This policy establishes the framework for ensuring and maintaining high-quality data across StandardCo's operations.
+This policy establishes the framework for ensuring and maintaining high-quality data across ImagineeringCo's operations.

 ## 2. Scope
 Applies to all business-critical data domains: